-For the larger units of diesel-electric motor cars, such as the B-14, B-26, etc., use the term engine B-14 or Extra B-26, as occasion requires.
+For the larger units of gas-electric motor cars, such as the B-14, B-26, etc., use the term engine B14 or extra B26, as occasion requires.

-36. (a) Abbreviations listed below may be used in the address column of train order books-See Item 51.
+40 (a) Abbreviations listed below may be used in the address column of train order books-See Item 55.

-C&E Ewd Xa trns C&E Wwd Xa trns C&E Xa 5000 W Condr MC Xa 65 W Condr WK Xa DC B-61 Condr WK Xa WB-17
+C&E Ewd Xa trns C&E Wwd Xa trns C&E Xa 5000 W C&E Wk Xa LC 15 Condr MC Xa 65 W Condr WK Xa DC B-61 Condr WK Xa WB-17 Condr MC B-65

-- (b) When listing addresses where more than one train gets the order at the same station, place the station call opposite each address and have the time completed shown on the line opposite the last entry for that station. - (c) Enter the address, or at least the station call, for orders that should also be issued to an office which is closed at the time issued to other offices, as a reminder of later issue or for relieving dispatcher. - 37.
+- (b) When listing addresses where more than one train gets the order at the same station, place the station call opposite each address and have the time completed shown on the line opposite the last entry for that station. - (c) Enter the address, or at least the station call, for orders that should also be issued to an office which is closed at the time issued to other offices, as a reminder of later issue or for relieving dispatcher. - 41.
 Rule 204(A).
-When an engine is added to a train at intermediate station, the dispatcher must be positive the engineer has copies of all orders affecting the train at that point and for the portion of the road over which the engine will be a part of the train, if necessary, sending copies to him in care of the conductor or engineer of the train to which the engine is being added. - 38. (a) Rule 205.
-Separate train order books shall be used for each dispatching district and also, for slow or cautionary orders of each dispatcher's district. - (b) When orders are issued by one dispatcher covering movements or territory of another dispatcher, the order must be placed in the Train Order Book of each dispatcher with the initials of the issuing dispatcher.
-When Orders are placed at a point of clearing trains by another dispatcher and not covering territory handled by him, a skeleton form of the order may be used, but must be entered properly on clearance sheets.
-These orders will be included on the clearance issued by the dispatcher on whose territory the orders are placed.
+When an engine is added to a train at an intermediate station, the dispatcher must be positive the engineer has copies of all orders affecting the train at that point and for the portion of the road over which the engine will be a part of the train, if necessary, sending copies to him in care of the conductor or engineer of the train to which the engine is being added. - 42. (a) Rule 205.
+Separate train order books shall be used for each dispatching district, and also for slow or cautionary orders of each dispatcher's district. - (b) When orders are issued by one dispatcher covering movements or territory of another dispatcher, the order must be entered in the train order book of each dispatcher with the initials of the issuing dispatcher.
+In case of slow orders placed at a point of clearing trains by another dispatcher and not covering territory handled by him, a skeleton form of the order may be used, but entered properly on clearance sheets.

 Dispatchers should cooperate to avoid issuing orders duplicating others, but without loss of safety or efficiency.
-Orders issued by one dispatcher, to be used by another dispatcher, either in divisional or inter-divisional work, must be completely safeguarded and protected, especially in case of change, annullment, or superseding, and entered in the Train Order Book of each.
+Orders issued by one dispatcher, to be also used by another dispatcher, either in divisional or inter-divisional work, must be completely safeguarded and protected, especially in case of change, annulment or superseding, and entered in the train order book of each.